top of page

 Making The Daniel Project

-As film makers what is your aim for this production?
+As film makers what was the aim for this production?

 We believe that recorded eschatological events found within ancient biblical texts merit serious investigation primarily because of the impact they claim to present to the human race and its environment.
 If there is truth behind these claims, then the resultant concluding effect on every living creature on this earth will be significant, if not catastrophic.
 Our research into these claims, particularly historical prophecy fulfilment, offers the possibility, and perhaps even the likelihood, that such future events are inevitable.